semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### How to change the init agent {#init-agent}

-You can change the agent that runs the initialization job in two instances:
+You can change the agent that runs the initialization job in two ways:

 - **Organization**: affects all projects in the organization.
 See [organization init agent](./organizations#init-agent) to learn how to change this setting
 - **Project**: changes the agent running initialization for a single project.
 See [project pre-flight checks](./projects#preflight) to learn how to change this setting